finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Cards: Support multiple card backs
 - Decks: Show individual deck download progress
 - Decks: Support organizing decks into folders
+  - Decouple games and decks, so you can use any deck from any game
 - Decks: Add extra tags (\*CMDR\* for .txt; sideboards for .dec and .ydk)
 - Decks: Show error(s) when a card is not found
 - Game-Play: Support multiple playmats